 Up to one-third of men and women in the United States have some form of bladder control issues and incontinence, though the problem overwhelmingly strikes women.
-At GYN Specialists of Reno, board-certified urogynecologist Bruce Crawford, MD, FPMRS, has made it his mission to help women in Reno, Nevada, and around the world, regain control of their lives through better bladder control.
+At VESy Health, board-certified urogynecologist Bruce Crawford, MD, FPMRS, has made it his mission to help women in Reno, Nevada, and around the world, regain control of their lives through better bladder control.
 To learn more, please call the office or use the online scheduling tool.

 Urinary incontinence is a very common condition, especially among women who are 40 or older, that’s caused by a lack of bladder control.